EFS-OpenSource/Thetis/README.md

     annotations["__meta__"].loc[filename] = [anns["image_width"], anns["image_height"]]
 ```

-*Important*: The dictionary for the ground-truth annotations requires a key `__meta__` which holds width and height
+*Important*: The dictionary for the ground truth annotations requires a key `__meta__` which holds width and height
 information for each image within the data set, provided as Pandas DataFrame.
 Note that the index of the entries within
 this DataFrame must match with the keys (i.e. image identifiers) of the Python dictionaries.

 #### Running AI Safety Evaluation with Thetis

-Given your data is in the right format, simply call Thetis with the predictions, the ground-truth information and the
+Given your data is in the right format, simply call Thetis with the predictions, the ground truth information and the
 prepared configuration file:

 ```python